Causal discovery in heavy-tailed models: Introduction and background

 Reasoning about the causal structure underlying a data generating process is a key scientific question in many disciplines.
-In recent years, much progress has been made in the formalization of causal language \citep{Pearl2009, spirtes2000causation, Imbens2015}.
+In recent years, much progress has been made in the formalisation of causal language \citep{Pearl2009, spirtes2000causation, Imbens2015}.
 In several situations, causal relationships manifest themselves only in extreme events.
-In Earth system science, for example, the question to which extent the occurrence of extreme events can be attributed to climate change, also known as ``attribution science'', has received a lot of attention since the seminal work of \citet{stott2004human}.
-Existing causal methodology, however, focusses on moment related quantities of the distribution and is not well-tailored for these types of questions.
-The statistics of univariate extremes is relatively well understood \citep{res2008} and there is a large set of tools for the analysis of heavy-tailed distributions.
-Work relating causality and the occurrence of extreme events, however, is sparse.
-This work attempts to bring closer the fields of causality and extremes.
+As stated by~\citet[Sec.\ 8.7]{cox1996multivariate}, large interventions (also named natural experiments) often carry information that is likely to be causal.
+In this light, one can view extreme observations as natural experiments that perturb a given system and facilitate causal analysis.
+On the one hand, existing causal methodology, focuses on moment related quantities of the distribution and is not tailored to estimate causal relationships from extreme events.
+On the other hand, the statistics of univariate extremes is relatively well understood \citep{res2008} and there is a large set of tools for the analysis of heavy-tailed distributions.
+This work attempts to bring the fields of causality and extremes closer.

 Let us first consider a bivariate random vector $\X$ and assume that we are interested in the causal relationship between the two random variables, $X_1$ and $X_2$.
-We consider a linear structural causal model \citep{Pearl2009} over variables including $\X$ (without feedback mechanisms).
-We can then distinguish between the six different scenarios of causal configurations\footnote{ This collection is complete in the following sense.
-Any structural causal model including $X_1$ and $X_2$ is interventionally equivalent \citep{Peters2017book} to one of the examples shown in Figure~\ref{fig:6cases} when taking into account interventions on $X_1$ or $X_2$ only.} shown in Figure~\ref{fig:6cases} that include $X_1$, $X_2$ and possibly a third unobserved random variable $X_0$.
+We consider a linear structural causal model \citep[Sec.\ 1.4]{Pearl2009} over variables including $\X$ (without feedback mechanisms).
+We can then distinguish between the six scenarios of causal configurations shown in Figure~\ref{fig:6cases} that include $X_1$, $X_2$ and possibly a third unobserved random variable $X_0$.
+This collection is complete in the following sense.
+Any structural causal model including $X_1$ and $X_2$ is interventionally equivalent \citep[e.g.,][Sec.\ 6.8]{Peters2017book} to one of the examples shown in Figure~\ref{fig:6cases} when taking into account interventions on $X_1$ or $X_2$ only.
 The dashed edges can be interpreted as directed paths induced by a linear structural causal model (SCM); see Section~\ref{sec:scms} for a formal definition.

 Here and in the sequel, we say that ``$X_1$ is the cause of $X_2$'' or ``$X_1$ causes $X_2$'' if there is a directed path from $X_1$ to $X_2$ in the SCM's underlying directed acyclic graph (DAG).
 Assume that $X_1$ is the cause of $X_2$, and that both variables are heavy-tailed.
 Intuitively, if the causal relationship is monotonic, then an extremely large value of $X_1$ should cause an extreme value of $X_2$.
 The causal direction should, therefore, be strongly visible in the largest absolute values of the random variables.
 Here, ``extreme'' is to be seen in the respective scale of each variable, so it will make sense to consider the copula $\{F_1(X_1), F_2(X_2)\}$, where $F_j$ is the marginal distribution of $X_j$, $j=1,2$.
 To exploit this intuition, we define the \emph{causal tail coefficient} between variables $X_1$ and $X_2$ as